Salesforce Managed Packages & AppExchange Guide — SFX Support

 The choice of package type depends heavily on your use case, audience, and development methodology.

-• When to use: Simple code sharing, open-source projects, templates, small one-off deployments where the recipient needs full editability and no future upgrades are expected.
+- Use when: Simple code sharing, open-source projects, templates, small one-off deployments where the recipient needs full editability and no future upgrades are expected.

-• Managed Packages (2GP preferred for new):
+Managed Packages (2GP preferred for new)

-• When NOT to use: Internal organizational customizations where full editability in target orgs is desired, or for simple deployments not intended for broad distribution.
+- Avoid when: Internal organizational customizations where full editability is desired, or for simple deployments not intended for broad distribution.

 6. Conclusion & Key Takeaways